 Even the benefits of Social Security, Medicare, and senior movie discounts fail to offset the urge to scream.
+I am 65 years old and I want to scream.
 Turning 65 years old is one of those life passages – like college hazing and infantry basic training – many men would rather avoid contemplating until it’s upon us.

 At least that’s the way I feel.
 Nobody wants to think about becoming an elder.